MicrosoftDocs/azure-docs/articles/hdinsight/spark/apache-spark-structured-streaming-overview.md

 ### Define the input source

 First configure a DataFrame that describes the source of the data and any settings required by that source.
-This example draws from the JSON files in Azure Storage and apply a schema to them at read time.
+This example draws from the JSON files in Azure Storage and applies a schema to them at read time.

     import org.apache.spark.sql.types._
     import org.apache.spark.sql.functions._